Alice Barlow

-Alice Barlow is an English actress and singer who portrayed Rae Wilson in the Channel 4 soap opera Hollyoaks.
+Alice Barlow (born 9 August 1991) is an English actress and singer.
+She portrayed Rae Wilson in the Channel 4 soap opera Hollyoaks between 2009 and 2011, and was a contestant on the second series of The Voice UK in 2013.
+She also appeared in the ITV sitcom Benidorm in 2015.

+Early life

+Barlow was born on 9 August 1991 in Macclesfield, Cheshire, where attended The Fallibroome Academy.

 Career

 While a teenager Barlow won a national talent search Festival4Stars.
 In 2008, Barlow took part 'The Stobart Factor' a talent competition, which was judged by The X Factor judge Louis Walsh.
-Walsh gave Barlow positive comments on her singing and told her she had 'style'.
-Alice went on to win the competition and won £10,000, in which she put towards an Invisalign to straighten her teeth.
+Walsh gave Barlow positive comments on her singing and told her she had "style".
+Barlow went on to win the competition and won £10,000, in which she put towards an Invisalign to straighten her teeth.

-In October 2009, Alice made her television debut as Rae Wilson in Channel 4's soap-opera, Hollyoaks.
-While at Hollyoaks, Barlow won an All About Soap award for "Best Love Triangle", along with Kieron Richardson and Emmett J. Scanlan.
+In October 2009, Barlow made her television debut as Rae Wilson in Channel 4's soap-opera, Hollyoaks.
+While in Hollyoaks, Barlow won an All About Soap award for "Best Love Triangle", along with Kieron Richardson and Emmett J. Scanlan.
 In early 2011, Barlow decided to leave the serial and her character was killed off in the late night spin-off Hollyoaks Later, which aired in September 2011.
 Barlow's departure was kept a secret until her exit scenes were aired.
 While starring in the show she also presented linked project The Hollyoaks Music Show.
 In 2012 Barlow secured the role of Bella in ITV drama series Crime Stories.

-On 15 February 2013, Digital Spy reported that Barlow had auditioned on the second series of The Voice UK and had got through to the next round with Danny O'Donoghue as her coach.
-Barlow was defeated in the battle rounds by Andrea Begley, the eventual winner of the show.
+In February 2013, Digital Spy reported that Barlow had auditioned on the second series of The Voice UK and had got through to the next round with Danny O'Donoghue as her coach.
+Barlow was defeated in the battle rounds by Andrea Begley, the eventual winner of the series.
 Following her elimination from the talent contest Barlow vowed to continue her ambition of a career in music.

-On 10 July, Barlow's management announced that she had secured the role of Sara in a new E4's comedy titled Drifters.
+In July 2013, Barlow's management announced that she had secured the role of Sara in a new E4's comedy titled Drifters.
 In 2014, Barlow filmed a guest appearance for the medical drama Casualty.
-For 2015, Barlow secured a recurring role in ITV comedy Benidorm and a guest role in Russell T Davies' series Banana.
+For 2015, Barlow secured a recurring role in ITV comedy Benidorm as Annie Redmond and a guest role in Russell T Davies' series Banana as Harriet.

 In 2018, Barlow secured the role of Kat in the Dusty Springfield musical "Son Of A Preacher Man".
 In 2023, Barlow played Fiona in the BBC comedy series The Power of Parker.
+Barlow has subsequently began working as a wedding singer.